codelovercc/dart_service_provider/README.md

 You can detect the environment and change the application behavior at runtime.

+## Service configuration

+After any service that implements `IConfigurable` is created from the service container (including singleton services that specify instances), the service container will look for its corresponding `ServiceConfigure<TService>` and `ServicePostConfigure<TService>` services to configure these service instances.

+Use the `serviceCollection.configure<TService>` method or the `serviceCollection.postConfigure<TService>` method to add a configuration service for a configurable service.

 ## Additional information

 If you have any issues or suggests please redirect